-Some advantages of having a private attorney’s help are that you will be able to work closely with the attorney to decide how you would like to enforce your rights and have the attorney deal directly with the nonpaying parent.
+Some advantages of having a private attorney’s help are that you will be able to work closely with the attorney to decide how you would like to enforce your rights and have the attorney deal directly with the nonpaying party.
 The disadvantage to hiring an attorney to help you is that you will probably have to pay the attorney’s fees.
 In certain instances the court may order the nonpaying parent to pay your attorney fees; however, most attorneys will ask that you deposit an initial retainer with them for legal fees and expenses.
-If you choose to have a child support enforcement agency handle your case, you will generally not have to pay your attorney fees.
+Caution: it is not wise to assume the nonpaying party will have to pay your attorney fees.

 One way to collect unpaid child or spousal support is to ask that the back support be taken directly from the wages of the paying parent.
 This requires a wage-withholding order issued either by a court or by a child support enforcement agency.
 In support cases handled by a support enforcement agency, it is almost always the agency that will issue the wage-withholding order.

 When a wage withholding order is issued, the amount taken from the parent’s wages to pay current and retroactive support is usually 120 percent of the current support payment amount, up to a maximum of 50 percent of the paying parent’s income.
-This means that for a monthly support order of $100, the amount taken from the paycheck will be $120 $100 for the current support and $20 (or 20 percent) for the back support owed.
+This means that for a monthly support order of $100, the amount taken from the paycheck will be $120 — $100 for the current support and $20 (or 20 percent) for the back support owed.
 Once the back support has been paid off, just the amount of the current monthly order would be taken out, again up to a maximum of 50 percent of the paying parent’s income.
 If only back support is owed, the amount withheld will vary on the circumstances of the case, but it will usually be whatever the last ordered payment amount was, until the back support is paid in full.